2021 Courses and Schedule

 Students learn and practice the skills necessary to write a successful resume and put together a digital portfolio necessary for college music auditions.

-Students in the Comprehensive Program are automatically enrolled in Music Resume & Portfolio Workshop.
+Students in the Full-Time or Comprehensive Program are automatically enrolled in the Music Resume & Portfolio Workshop.

 Weekly meetings of all Pre-College music students featuring talks with faculty and Q&A sessions with current college students.

-Students in the Comprehensive Program are automatically enrolled in Convocation.
+Students in the Full-Time or Comprehensive Program are automatically enrolled in Convocation.